ZZZdreamm/Cacarrot/README.md

 Game uses socket.io for communication with Heroku Node.js backend server.

-TODO:
+Newest update:
-- between questions add possibility for players to buy special bonuses that will affect them or other players for their points
+ - added between questions possibility for players to buy special bonuses that will affect them or other players for their points

 Link to website: https://zzzdreamm.github.io/Cacarrot/